approov/quickstart-xamarin-httpclient/README.md

 ![Add HttpClient Package](readme-images/add-http-platform-package.png)

+Select and install both packages.

 ## ADD THE APPROOV SDK

-The ApproovSDK is available as a NuGet package and at the time of writing this quickstart, the packages names and versions are:  and `ApproovSDK`(2.3.0.9).
+The ApproovSDK is available as a NuGet package and at the time of writing this quickstart, the packages name and version is `ApproovSDK`(2.4.0).

 ![Add ApproovSDK Package](readme-images/add-approovsdk-package.png)